 Is there early peak fall foliage color?

-Last year on Sept 25th I did find small patches of peak fall foliage in New England’s northern Vermont region known as the north east kingdom (NEK) and New Hampshire’s Sugar Hill but it’s very unusual to find huge sections of peak fall foliage by the 25th. (but a good reason to stay tuned here!
+Last year on Sept 25th I did find small patches of peak fall foliage in New England’s northern Vermont region known as the North East Kingdom (NEK) and New Hampshire’s, Sugar Hill area but it’s very unusual to find huge sections of peak fall foliage by the 25th. (but a good reason to stay tuned here!

 Bath New Hampshire and the Bath Covered Bridge.

 The two biggest problems we were facing was a Nor’easter weather pattern and the temperatures had also not really dropped yet.
 The daytime temperatures hovered in the 70s and in the evenings they weren’t nearly cold enough to kick-start the fall foliage color change.
-We crossed over 302 into Vermont and proceeded to find very little color until we were near Groton state Park.
-Here every turn teased us with a view of peak fall color but disappeared as soon as we rounded the next bend.
+We found very little peak fall foliage until we were near Groton state Park.
+Here every turn teased us with a view of near peak autumn color but disappeared as soon as we rounded the next bend.

 Groton State park Vermont & Seyon State Park.

-Of course by looking at my pictures that I’ve posted here you’re going to say I found wonderful color So peak was found on 25 Sept.
+Of course by looking at my pictures that I’ve posted here you may say, I found wonderful color So peak was found on 25 Sept.
 But what you have to remember is that I took over a hundred pictures that day and I only came away with a few that I found satisfactory.

-Another thing that you have to keep in mind is that the New England fall foliage started early in 2010.
+Another thing that you have to keep in mind is that the New England fall foliage started a bit early this year.
 I had been receiving foliage reports from photographer friends in Vermont and New Hampshire who were finding color as early as mid-September in Vermont.
 I also need to point out that they weren’t finding saturated peak color that early but they were finding random trees that were turning earlier than the past five years.